AL 16104 Potrero Bridge 2 scaled Phase I

 Location: Interstate 15 between El Cerrito Road in Corona and State Route 74 (Central Avenue) in Lake Elsinore

-Construction: Progressive Design-Build construction method that could begin in 2027
+Construction: Progressive Design-Build construction method that could begin in early 2027

 OVERVIEW